tymyrddin/purple/source/docs/lantern/dilemma/implementation/disclaimer.md

 ## Related

-[Simulations in practice](../../../workshops/simulations.md) describes what simulation environments are for and how to structure sessions using the Patrician's Crisis simulator and others.
+The [Crucible](../../../crucible/index.rst) holds the runnable simulators these sessions draw on, the Patrician's Crisis game among them.